 Noticeboard Website Tile

-Welcome to the March edition of the Noticeboard, a monthly update with news and opportunities from around the sector.
+Welcome to the June edition of the Noticeboard, a monthly update with news and opportunities from around the sector.
 If you have anything you’d like to share with members please contact our Policy and Communications Officer Rebekah Harms.
-The DASSH Lounge Join the DASSH Lounge, our exclusive LinkedIn group for DASSH Members where we share the latest… Continue Reading»
+News from dassh Special Interest Groups on AI and future of the Honours program established We are excited… Continue Reading»

 Read more ›